-We are currently providers for Delta Dental and Signature Care dental insurance plans.
+We are currently providers for the following insurance plans:

 During the past several decades, dental benefits have become an integral part of health care planning for many families.